 - There is severe gum disease that has caused the tooth to become loose

 - To prepare a mouth for orthodontic treatment

-If you’re looking for wisdom tooth extraction in London, trust The Wellington Clinic to guide you through this procedure.
+If you’re looking for wisdom tooth extraction in London, trust The Wellington Clinic to guide you through this procedure at our dental clinic in Chelsea.
 Choosing private wisdom tooth removal will ensure access to convenient appointment times.

 The Tooth Extraction Procedure